bnilesh/mslearn-ai-agents/Instructions/07-build-agent-in-vs-code.md

    **To use an existing resource group:**
    - Select the resource group you want to use from the list and press Enter

-1. Enter a name for your Azure AI Foundry project (e.g., "ai-agents-project") in the textbox and press Enter.
+1. Enter a name for your Microsoft Foundry project (e.g., "ai-agents-project") in the textbox and press Enter.

 1. Wait for the project deployment to complete.
 A popup will appear with the message "Project deployed successfully."